shwchlorine/chlorine/README.md

-## Hi there! 👋 I'm Jason
+<h2 align="center">Hi there! 👋 I'm Jason</h2>

 Currently a student at the University of Toronto (class of 2025) and a full-stack web developer with interests in SWE, ML, blockchain, physics, and mathematics.
+I code all sorts of things, but I particularly enjoy building web apps and physics simulations!

 ## Tech stack